svalencia014/discordbot-template/readme.md

 3. Run `npm i` to install the required packages.
 (Should just be discord.js)

+4. Run `node ./deploy.js` to deploy your slash commands.
+It will run through all files in `./commands/` so make sure your commands are up to date.
+If you add or remove any slash commands you must rerun `node ./deploy.js`

-4. Run `node .` to start the bot.
+5. Run `node .` to start the bot.
 Code will output `Bot is online!` when it is connected to discord and ready to accept commands.